I-mikan-I/advent-of-code-2021/README.md

 Programs to calculate solutions for the [Advent of Code](https://adventofcode.com/2021/about) challenges.

+Most of the binaries just __panic!__ 😱 instead of implementing correct error handling when the input is not as expected, so you might need to look into the source code to figure out what's wrong with your input.

 ## Build

 Each daily solution comes in the form of its own binary, which can be built using